 Postgraduate course information

-Applicants need to lodge an application through the Universities Admissions Centre (UAC) or make a direct application at the UTS: Communication Postgraduate Information Evening.
-Further information is available at:
+Applicants need to lodge an application through the Universities Admissions Centre (UAC) or make a direct application at the UTS: Communication postgraduate information evening.

 UTS: Communication offers graduate coursework programs in: